Myopia Control

 The most common symptoms of progressive myopia include:

 Children with progressive myopia are at a higher risk of developing eye health problems later in life.
 These problems can include retinal detachment, glaucoma, cataracts, and macular degeneration.
-The doctors at Omaha Primary EyeCare will recommend treatment to control the progression of myopia so that it doesn’t get any worse.
-For children with progressive myopia, treatment may include wearing special contact lenses while they sleep at night to reshape their corneas.
-These lenses ensure clear vision during the day without the use of eyeglasses and may help to slow the progression of myopia.
+Our eye doctors at Omaha Primary EyeCare will recommend treatment to control the progression of myopia so that it doesn’t get any worse.
+For children with progressive myopia, treatment may include wearing ortho-k lenses.
+Along with providing clear daytime vision, ortho-k lenses can also help slow the progression of myopia.

 At Omaha Primary EyeCare, the first step to managing myopia is to visit our office for a comprehensive eye exam or pediatric eye exam.
 Our optometrists will perform various tests to check your eyes or your child’s eyes, determine your overall eye health, and screen for myopia.
-If myopia is discovered, your doctor will guide you through the proper treatment plan for correcting the issue and preventing further progression.
+If you have myopia, our doctor will recommend a personalized treatment plan for correcting the issue and preventing further progression.

 Myopia control in Omaha